147th Automobile Base: Role in Moscow Parades

 It plays a major role in all military parades on Red Square, particularly the Moscow Victory Day Parade.
 It specifically provides two drivers for the inspection cars of the Minister of Defence and the parade commander.
 Prior to 1945, most were held on horseback, with a parade convertible being used for the first time in 1940.
 Cars replaced horses at military parades in 1953, the year of Soviet leader Joseph Stalin's death.
 This led to the base having a more active role in parades, with the main vehicle then being a ZIS-110B.
 In 1981, the ZIL-115V was introduced, with three convertibles being built at the Likhachev Plant to participate in parades.
 It took part in military parade. on Red Square until 2009, being replaced by a black version that year.
 In 2019, the ZILs were replaced by a specialized Aurus Senat armored limousine.

 Base band

 The base military band was founded in 1977 when musician Yuri Saygashov was asked to organize a band within the General Staff.
 In 1996, the band, which by that time had become a regular unit, was headed by Yakov Zinoviev.
-From 2001 to 2008, it was directed by Yuri Kubyshkin, and from 2008 to 2011, it was directee by Andrei Nisenbaum.
+From 2001 to 2008, it was directed by Yuri Kubyshkin, and from 2008 to 2011, it was directed by Andrei Nisenbaum.
 Both of them, like many band members, are graduates of the Military Institute of Military Conductors.
 Since June 2011, the band has been led by Anton Mezentsev.
 Currently 13 contract servicemen and 7 conscripts serve in the band, serving as one of the leading creative units in the territory of the former Moscow Military District.
 It is part of the Combined Military Band of the Moscow Garrison during all Victory Day Parades, and takes part in various large ceremonial and mourning events.